CrossFit is EVERYWHERE these days.

 Many times, you’ll run into situations where you can’t complete a particular workout because you don’t have the right equipment – do the best you can with what’s available to you, and keep track of how you made your modification for tracking purposes.

 Now, there are a few issues with following CrossFit at home or by yourself in a gym:

-- Nobody is checking your form – CrossFit requires many incredibly specific movements, if you start by yourself at home, you’ll never know if you’re doing them wrong and could severely hurt yourself as you increase the amount of weights with which you work.
+- Nobody is checking your form – CrossFit requires many incredibly specific movements; if you start by yourself at home, you’ll never know if you’re doing them wrong and could severely hurt yourself as you increase the amount of weight with which you work.

 - Nobody is cheering you on – A HUGE part of CrossFit is the supportive community aspect that comes with each gym.
 I guarantee you’d finish a workout a few seconds (or minutes) faster if you had 50 people screaming your name and cheering you toward the finish line.

 - You probably don’t have all of the equipment – If you’re working out at home, you probably don’t have a full squat rack, bumper plates, kettlebells, medicine balls, and so on….so you’ll often be creating your own workouts that are modified versions of the online versions.

 - You will want to buy all of the equipment – The more you do it, the more you’ll want to do it properly.
 This might not cost as much as an actual box, but it will cost you.

 Even with all of these negatives, it could save you quite a bit of money each a month by not joining a gym, so I don’t blame you – just be smart about it.

 If you’re somebody that does want to train at home or doesn’t have access to a CrossFit gym you can trust, the biggest pitfall I see are people that don’t know how to do certain exercises and build up months of bad habits – or they give up because they have no personal accountability (somebody to check in on them and cheer them on).